majacQ/circleci-docs/jekyll/_cci2/contexts.md

 If you move your repository to a new organization, you must also have the context with that unique name set in the new organization.

+### Contexts & Environment variables constraints

+When creating contexts/environment variables, please note the following:

+- The context name must be 200 or fewer characters, must contain at least one non-whitespace character, and must not contain leading, trailing or vertical whitespace.
+- The environment variable name must be 300 or fewer characters, begin with alpha or `_` as the first character, and use alphanumeric or `_` for the remaining characters.
+- An environment variable value must have 32k or fewer characters.
+- An empty environment variable is considered valid.
+- Each context is limited to 100 environment variables.
+- Each organization is limited to 500 contexts.

 ## Combining contexts

 You can combine several contexts for a single job by just adding them to the context list.
 Contexts are applied in order, so in the case of overlaps, later contexts override earlier ones.
 This way you can scope contexts to be as small and granular as you like.